Energy experts point out two main reasons why oil prices are still falling |

 The International Energy Agency recently warned that Russia is likely to cut off natural gas supplies to the whole of Europe, which may seriously affect European heating, power generation, and industrial production in winter.
 The threat of total outages has led European countries to consider burning coal as a replacement for dwindling natural gas.

-The German government has said that a complete supply cut in Russia could lead to a collapse in the energy market, as much as the financial crisis caused by Lehman Brothers, and the country has now upgraded its natural gas plan to the second level of “alertness”.
+The German government has said that a complete supply cut in Russia might lead to a collapse in the energy market, as much as the financial crisis caused by Lehman Brothers, and the country has now upgraded its natural gas plan to the second level of “alertness”.

 Eugene added that the outlook for demand in China, the world’s largest oil consumer, is also uncertain, and China has slowly lifted the blockade.
 Determined to restrain oil prices higher.